-We next address the limitations of uWave and gesture recognition based on accelerometers in general.
+We next address the limitation of uWave and gesture recognition based on accelerometers in general.

-A. Gestures and Time Series of Forces
+6.1.
+Gestures and Time Series of Forces

-Due to a lack of a standardized gesture vocabulary, human users may have diverse opinions on what constitutes a unique gesture.
-As noted early, the premise of uWave is that human gestures can be characterized as time series of forces applied to a handheld device.
-Therefore, the temporal dynamic of gestures is closer to speech than to handwriting, which is usually recognized as the final contours without regard to the time sequence of the contours.
-However, it is important to note that while one may produce the threedimensional contour of the hand movement given a time series of forces, the same contour may be produced by very different time series of forces.
+Resulted from lack of a standardized gesture vocabulary, human users may have diverse opinions on what constitute of a unique gesture.
+As noted early, the premise of uWave is that human gestures can be characterized as time series of forces applied to handheld device.
+With this view, the temporal dynamic of gestures is more similar to speech in nature than to handwritings, which are usually recognized by human users as the final contours without regard to the time sequence of the contours.
+However, it is important to note that while one may produce the three-dimensional contour of the hand movement given a time series of forces, the same contour may be produced by very different time series of forces.
+In particular, the contour can be produced with various velocities.
 Nevertheless, our evaluation gesture samples were collected without enforcing any definition of gestures to our participants.
 The high accuracy of uWave indicates that its premise is close to how users perceive gestures and how users perform gestures.

-B. Challenge of Tilt
+6.2.
+Challenge of Tilt